Asymptotically Safe Starobinsky Inflation: The non--perturbative beta functions for the Starobinsky action

 At this point we remind the reader that if we were only considering the action (\ref{action:R^2}) with just the $R^2$ operator, and no linear term, then by itself, it is marginal under standard perturbation theory.
-The corresponding beta function at leading order in $b$ (derived by sending $\widetilde{G} \to 0$ in (\ref{action:R^2})) is then given by \be k \frac{d}{d k} b = - \frac{1117}{8640 \pi^2}b^2, \ee and is similar in spirit to the QCD one, entailing asymptotic freedom of $b(k)$.
+The corresponding beta function at leading order in $b$ (derived by sending $\widetilde{G} \to 0$ in (\ref{action:R^2})) is then given by \be k \frac{d}{d k} b = - \frac{1117}{8640 \pi^2}b^2, \ee and is similar in spirit to the QCD one.
 The beta function (\ref{beta-R^2}) exhibits one fixed point, $b = 0$, with an associated eigenvalue equal to zero.
-We will show below that the asymptotic freedom of the coupling $b$ persists after the inclusion of the linear curvature term, as described by action (\ref{action:R^2}).
+We will show below that the vanishing of the coupling $b$ in the UV persists after the inclusion of the linear curvature term, as described by action (\ref{action:R^2}).
 Furthermore, we will see that a crucial difference with the beta function (\ref{beta-R^2}) will be the corresponding eigenvalue, which in that case will equal minus two - evidence that we are seeing a pure non-perturbative effect in action here.
 The fixed points of the system of beta functions (\ref{betas_full}) can be found by setting the corresponding right hand sides to zero.
 Using the cut--off scheme of Ref. \cite{Codello:2008vh} we find that they exhibit three real-valued fixed points, a ``free", Gaussian Fixed Point (GFP), and two ``interacting", UV Fixed Points (UVFP) labeled 1 and 2 respectively, \footnote{To confirm the stability of the UV fixed points under change of cut--off scheme, we checked that using the cut--off scheme of Ref. \cite{Machado:2007ea} instead, the fixed point values show differences only in the fourth decimal place.}